 2.10.3.
 Group Context Menu

-Creation of forms and use of form objects are available in PowerForms.
+Creation of forms and use of form objects are available in NiceLabel PowerForms Suite or higher.

 When right-clicking a group of objects, a context menu appears.
 The context menu includes the following commands: